 I lecture thermodynamics (to undergraduate chemical engineers).
-My research focuses on biological interfaces.
-These include
+My research focuses on the biophysics of disease.

 BSc (First Class) Queen Mary, University of London

 Postdoc Sandia National Labs, USA

 Cell membrane structure and function